harp-tech/harp-tech.github.io/tutorials/hobgoblin-reaction.md

 ### Exercise 1: Generating a fixed-interval stimulus

 In this first exercise, you will assemble the basic hardware and software components required to implement the reaction time task.
 Connect the LED to digital output channel `0` (`GP15`) on the `Hobgoblin`.
-Connect the pushbutton to digital input channel `0` (`GP2`) on the `Hobgoblin`.
+Connect the push button to digital input channel `0` (`GP2`) on the `Hobgoblin`.

 >[!TIP]
 > You can use other digital input or digital output channels, but make sure to change the appropriate properties.